j-d-b/tas-server/README.md

 yarn start
 ```

-Endpoint will be available at `http://localhost:4000/graphql`
+GraphQL API endpoint will be available at `http://localhost:4000/graphql`.

-A signed, non-expired JSON Web Token must be included in the HTTP header of the request
+A signed, non-expired JSON Web Token must be included in the HTTP authorization header to access many of the resources.
 ```
 Authorization : Bearer <JWT>
 ```